istio/istio.io/content/en/docs/ops/deployment/performance-and-scalability/index.md

 The latency, throughput, and the proxies' CPU and memory consumption are measured as a function of said factors.

-### Sidecar CPU and memory usage
+### Sidecar and Ztunnel resource usage

 Since the sidecar proxy performs additional work on the data path, it consumes CPU and memory.
 In Istio 1.24, with 1000 http requests per second containing 1 KB of payload each
-- a sidecar proxy with 4 worker threads consumes about 27% CPU and 61 MB of memory.
+- a single sidecar proxy with 2 worker threads consumes about 0.20 vCPU and 60 MB of memory.
-- a waypoint proxy with 2 worker threads consumes about 41% CPU and 57 MB of memory
+- a single waypoint proxy with 2 worker threads consumes about 0.25 vCPU and 60 MB of memory
-- a ztunnel proxy consumes about 7% CPU and 12 MB of memory.
+- a single ztunnel proxy consumes about 0.06 vCPU and 12 MB of memory.

 The memory consumption of the proxy depends on the total configuration state the proxy holds.
 A large number of listeners, clusters, and routes can increase memory usage.

-Since the proxy normally doesn't buffer the data passing through, request rate doesn't affect the memory consumption.

 ### Latency